 Munitions storage magazines would be consolidated at one site that is located north of B Avenue at MSA 1.
-The area of ground disturbance including a buffer is estimated to be 2.3 ac (0.9 ha).
-The existing ESQD arc(s) at MSA 1 would be expanded approximately 1,100 ft (330 m) to the north to provide the required safety distances for the new munitions storage facilities.
+The area of ground disturbance including a buffer is estimated 2.7 ac (1.1 ha).

 3.5.4.3 Munitions Storage Alternative 3